MicrosoftDocs/azure-docs/articles/defender-for-iot/organizations/concept-enterprise.md

 - If you're a Microsoft 365 E5 (ME5)/ E5 Security and Defender for Endpoint P2 customer, [toggle on support](eiot-defender-for-endpoint.md) for **Enterprise IoT Security** in the Microsoft 365 Defender portal.

-- If you don't have ME5/E5 Security licenses, but you are a Microsoft Defender for Endpoint customer, start with a [free trial](billing.md#free-trial) or purchase standalone, per-device licenses to gain the same IoT-specific security value.
+- If you don't have ME5/E5 Security licenses, but you're a Microsoft Defender for Endpoint customer, start with a [free trial](billing.md#free-trial) or purchase standalone, per-device licenses to gain the same IoT-specific security value.

 The following image shows the architecture and extra features added with **Enterprise IoT security** in Microsoft 365 Defender: